softwaremill/react-use-promise-matcher/README.md

 #### Basic usage

 Let's assume we have a simple echo method that returns the string provided as an argument wrapped in a Promise.
-This how we would use the `usePromise` hook to render the received text based on what the method returns:
+This is how we would use the `usePromise` hook to render the received text based on what the method returns:

 ```tsx
 const echo = (text: string): Promise<string> => new Promise((resolve) => setTimeout(() => resolve(text), 3000));